Ammar Badwy | Posted on October 1, 2020

 2. Glybera (API Alipogene tiparvovec)

 Glybera was a gene therapy designed to treat a rare lethal disorder known as lipoprotein lipase deficiency.
 The treatment consisted of 60 intramuscular injections delivered in one session (the therapeutic effect was intended to last for at least 10 years).
-Known as the “million dollar drug” Glybera quickly gained infamy of the European public.
+Known as the “million-dollar drug” Glybera quickly gained the infamy of the European public.
 Two years after approval in Europe, the manufacturer removed it from the market.
-Until 2018, only 31 patient worldwide received the treatment and its manufacturer (UniQure) has no plans of selling in North America anymore.
+Until 2018, only 31 patients worldwide received the treatment, and its manufacturer (UniQure) has no plans of selling in North America anymore.
 This drug is a bitter reminder for pharmaceutical companies how decades of research can result in commercial failure.

 1. Zolgensma (API Onasemnogene abeparvovec-xioi)

 In May 2019, FDA approved new gene therapy for SMA, and with the price tag of $2,125,000, it’s the most expensive drug the world has ever seen.
 The drug comes in the form of suspension for intravenous infusion and targets children under the age of 2 with SMA, including those not showing the symptoms yet (the diagnosis is made through genetic testing).
 It’s the one-time treatment, and this is the argument that justifies such a high price- compared to the only rival on the market- Biogen’s Spinraza, Zolgensma provides a definitive cure for the disease.
 Having in mind the clinical research evidence collected so far, it might become a standard treatment for SMA in the future.

 It is a one-time treatment with a price tag of $2,125,000.